akave-ai/akavelink/README.md

 ### 4. Deployment

-Expose the spawned api to the web **(Note: This will make your data public and accesible through web make sure you know what you're doing)**
+Expose the spawned api to the web **(Note: This will make your data public and accessible through web make sure you know what you're doing)**

 #### Using Ngrok